maharjun/External-Input-Current/Readme.md

     7: (0     , 800   , 80   , 2) -> Parent 6
     8: (0     , 0     , 0    , 3) -> Parent 7

 ###   Neuron Pattern Specification

 The NeuronPattern is a vector that has the following pattern

-sequence of either:
+Sequence of either:

 1. Ranges:

     specified by two consecutive numbers representing RangeStart and RangeEnd (inclusive).
 The range can be either increasing or decreasing

 2. String of Individual Neurons:

     specified by a sequence of numbers denoting the neuron to be injected enclosed within an opening and closing 0.
 If there is no closing 0, all numbers specified after the opening 0 are treated as Individual neurons and not ranges.

 e.g.